MoonHyeJung/NN4DL/README.md

 | Linear         | (120, 84)           | (84,)        |
 | Dropout        | (p=0.5)             |              |
 | Linear         | (84, 10)            | (10,)        |

+When an input image comes in, it goes through a similar process as LeNet5moon.
+After passing the convolutional layer, batch normalization, and ReLU, MaxPooling is applied to reduce the image.
+Once again, we go through the Convolutional Layer, Batch Normalization, and ReLU and apply MaxPooling.
+Expand to Fully Connected Layer and apply Dropout.
+Once again, we go through the Fully Connected Layer to the output layer and get the scores for each class.

 Conclusion
 ![poster](./plot.jpg)